yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 <details markdown="1">
 <summary><em>Side note: why the *square* of the residues?</em></summary>

-This quickly leads to a pretty deep rabbit hole, but very briefly, the argument is the same as for linear regression: we assume that the *residues*, or the training errors in the case of linear regression, are independant and are normally distributed.
+This quickly leads to a pretty deep rabbit hole, but very briefly, the argument is the same as for linear regression: we assume that the *residues*, or the training errors in the case of linear regression, are independent and are normally distributed.
 In this case, using maximum likelihood to estimate the parameters of the model, which are our unknowns $x_1, \dots, x_K$ in this case, is equivalent to minimizing the squares of the errors.

 Maybe I'll write a more detailed blog post about this topic some day.
 But for now, you don't really need to bother with any of that.
 Just know that there is a reason why we are doing that.
 </details>